CaaSElements/caas-campaign-downloads/README.md

-# \<caas-campaign-files\>
+# \<caas-campaign-downloads\>

-Polymer Campaign Downloadable Files Element for Crowdfunding as a Service Solutions
+Polymer Campaign Downloads Element for Crowdfunding as a Service Solutions

 ## Install the Polymer-CLI